mpsido/docker-tutorial/docker-tutorial.md

 This means that we are creating an image based on the alpine image (alpine is a super simplified linux system with all the basic commands pre-installed (cat, ls, echo etc...))

-In this image we copy the `message.txt` file in the container's default directory.
+In this image we copy the `message.txt` file in the container's WORKDIR directory.

-This will result in a alpine image that has the "message.txt" in its `$HOME` directory.
+This will result in a alpine image that has the "message.txt" in its `/root` directory.

 In order to create an image from this docker file you need a repertory that contain:
 * The `Dockerfile` file (should be named "Dockerfile")